sbuckley1956/agent-lifecycle-toolkit/README.md

 ### Documentation

-Check out ALTK's [documentation](https://pages.github.com/AgentToolkit/agent-lifecycle-toolkit/), for details on installation, usage, concepts, and more.
+Check out ALTK's [documentation](https://pages.github.com/AgentToolkit/agent-lifecycle-toolkit/) for details on installation, usage, concepts, and more.

-The ALTK supports multiple LLM providers and two methods of configuring the providers.
-For more information, see the [LLMClient documentation](https://github.com/AgentToolkit/agent-lifecycle-toolkit/blob/main/altk/toolkit_core/llm/README.md).
+ALTK supports multiple LLM providers and two methods of configuring the providers.
+For more information see the [LLMClient documentation](https://github.com/AgentToolkit/agent-lifecycle-toolkit/blob/main/altk/toolkit_core/llm/README.md).

 ### Examples
 Go hands-on with our [examples](examples).